academyhq/academyhq.github.io/_posts/2019-07-12-spring-security-oauth2-jwks.md

 ```

 At present, it is not possible to easily extend `JwtAccessTokenConverter` to provide customer header attributes.
-The only work around is to extend the entire class and override the protected `encode` method responsible for creating the header.
+The only workaround is to extend the entire class and override the protected `encode` method responsible for creating the header.

 ```java
 package spring.boot.oauth2.authorization.server;